-Some questions on these assessment may seem 'out there' or only indirectly related to the material in the lessons.
+Some questions in this exam may seem just beyond the reach of students at this point in the year.
 That is intentional as it is a good simulation of the kinds of questions students might find on the real exam.
-In many cases, a student can probably use their judgment and intuition based on what they've learned to make a pretty good guess at a question.